These three simple words capture what we are here to do. They speak to what inspires us now, and to our aspirations for the future.

 Seattle Children’s was initially founded and run by a group of philanthropic women more than 100 years ago.
 Their generous spirit can be seen today in the support of thousands of donors and guild members.

-Seattle Children’s Hospital Foundation gathers this extraordinary community support and raises funds for Seattle Children’s Hospital and Seattle Children’s Research Institute.
+Seattle Children’s Hospital and Research Foundation gathers this extraordinary community support and raises funds for Seattle Children’s Hospital and Seattle Children’s Research Institute.

 Learn more about the foundation.